timfayz/pipe/docs/features.md

                               -- "minus (a, b :int) :int"
 ```

 ## Code embedding
-pipe introduces **window**s.
+pipe introduces **windows**.
 Using `@{...}` you can inject logic right into the text.
 File format doesn't matter.
-You can include other files, import libraries, apply control flow, I/O and all other functionality available in normal code.
+You can include files, import libs, apply control flow, I/O and all other functionality available in normal code but just withing the windows.

 ```html
 <!--index.p.html-->